merchantprotocol/Total-Widget-Control/readme.txt

 == Description ==
 Now you can dynamically assign widgets to any page, post category, or custom listing type, change the order widgets display in, decide which users can see which widgets, and/or quickly change the style of a widget entirely.

-= Dedicated Support Website =
-You will not find another plugin in the WordPress repository that has developers as dedicated to support as 5Twenty Studios is dedicated to supporting The Total Widget Control.
-Let this website testify to our dedication, try it out. <a href="http://www.totalwidgetcontrol.com/">Total Widget Support</a>

 = Getting Started Tutorial =
 [youtube http://www.youtube.com/watch?v=WNZ0cfAgWu4]